 On the other hand, certain gloves seem tailor-made for giving you an edge when the time comes to go hands-on with an assailant.

-Gloves that feature a hard plate over your knuckles, significant padding, or even “sap” gloves that have pouches of fine leather shot sewn into them can give your hand more protection when making impact with someone’s skull and will deliver a hell of a wallop.
+Gloves that feature a hard plate over your knuckles, significant padding, or even “sap” gloves that have pouches of fine leather shot sewn into them can give your hand more protection in various scenarios.

 If it is worth packing one pair of gloves it is definitely worth packing two.
 Aside from serving as a hedge against loss or damage, it can also allow you to hand off a pair to a buddy or someone who needs to give you a hand that will also need protection for their hands.